BharathGDevadiga/bharath-VIVEQA/Day_20/Notes/README.md

 This project demonstrates the implementation of a **FIFO (First In First Out)** memory using Verilog HDL.
 The FIFO stores 8-bit data in 16 memory locations and transfers data in the same order in which it is written.
 It supports separate **write** and **read** operations using independent enable signals while maintaining **Full** and **Empty** status flags.

-This project introduces the basics of FIFO memory architecture pointer-based memory management synchronous read/write operations and FPGA implementation using Verilog HDL.
+This project introduces the basics of FIFO memory architecture pointer-based memory management synchronous read/write operations FPGA implementation and on-chip debugging using the Integrated Logic Analyzer (ILA).

 ---